kristiannilsson/sql-course/exam_solutions.md

 a)

 ```
-SELECT username, email, contents
+SELECT username, email, content
 FROM users
+JOIN messages ON users.username = messages.sender
-WHERE receiver='admin' AND sender=username AND readtime IS NULL
+WHERE receiver = 'admin' AND readtime IS NULL
-ORDER BY sendtime
+ORDER BY sendtime;
 ```

 b)